pouchdb/pouchdb/docs/_guides/conflicts.md

 {% endmarkdown %}
 {% include alert/end.html %}

-{% include anchor.html title="Accountants don't use erasers" hash="accountants-don't-use-erasers" %}
+{% include anchor.html title="Accountants don't use erasers" hash="accountants-dont-use-erasers" %}

 Another conflict resolution strategy is to design your database so that conflicts are impossible.
 In practice, this means that you never update or remove existing documents &ndash; you only create new documents.